 • If you don’t have a grill, try pan-searing these in a cast iron skillet.

-This easy venison burger recipe makes burgers that are meaty enough to be a meal all on their own, but I also love pairing them with tasty sides.
-Some of my favorites include leafy kale and apple salad, spicy deviled eggs, or delicious beef tallow fries
+This easy venison burger recipe makes burgers that are meaty enough to be a meal all on their own, but we also love pairing them with tasty sides.
+Some of our favorites include leafy kale and apple salad, spicy deviled eggs, or delicious beef tallow fries

 Above shot of grilled ground venison burgers on table with fries.